-

 § 150B‑21.3.
 Effective date of rules.

-(b) Permanent Rule. – A permanent rule approved by the Commission becomes effective on the first day of the month following the month the rule is approved by the Commission, unless (i) the Commission received written objections to the rule in accordance with subsection (b2) of this section, section, (ii) the rule would have a substantial economic impact as calculated under G.S.
-150B‑21.4(b1)(4a), or unless (iii) the agency that adopted the rule specifies a later effective date.
+(b) Permanent Rule. – A permanent rule approved by the Commission becomes effective on the first day of the month following the month the rule is approved by the Commission, unless (i) the Commission received written objections to the rule in accordance with subsection (b2) of this section, (ii) the rule would have an aggregate financial cost, as defined in G.S.
+150B‑19.4(d), on all persons affected of at least twenty million dollars ($20,000,000) in a five‑year period and requires ratification by the General Assembly pursuant to subsection (b3) of this section, or unless (iii) the agency that adopted the rule specifies a later effective date.

 ….